aristotelis-bobas/cub3d/README.md

 One of the more fun assignments as the resulting product was an actual playable game.
 The game engine uses a raycaster to render the environment.
-I have added gameplay elements like picking up weapons, damage mechanics, a minimap, enemies with basic AI, healing by picking up medkits and a boss level.
+I have added gameplay elements like picking up weapons, sound effects, damage mechanics, a minimap, enemies with basic AI, healing by picking up medkits and a boss level.

 - Grade: 115%
 - Date: 26 February 2020